 - Lose the sunglasses and any reflective surface in which the audience can see your camera equipment.

 - Choose a clean space for filming.
 A light, naturally-lit space can reduce your requirements for superficial lighting.
 Don't forget to set the white balance on your recording device before you press 'record'.

 - Is the space you've chosen for filming quiet?
-Even an intermittent sound like a dog barking or a car horn can really throw your audio vibe so try to sound-proof where you can.
-Turn off fans and noisy appliances, and it is always best practice to record some white noise in the exact same environment before you start so you that you can sample this between audio tracks in the editing suite.
+Even an intermittent sound like a dog barking or a car horn can really throw off your audio vibe so try to sound-proof where you can.
+Turn off fans and noisy appliances, and it is always best practice to record some white noise in the exact same environment before you start so that you can sample this between audio tracks in the editing suite.

 - Your body language matters.
 To show confidence, try to dry your shoulders back whilst speaking, and lift your chin towards the camera.